andgineer/TRegExpr/docs/regular_expressions.rst

 ~~~~~~~~~~~

 Any item of a regular expression may be followed by quantifier.
-Quantifier specifies number of repetition of the item.
+Quantifier specifies number of repetitions of the item.

 ========== ============================================================
 RegEx      Matches